-Echosounders are common features on modern research and fisheries vessels, used for navigation, mapping and detection of underwater structures and fish.
+Echosounders are common features on modern research and fishing vessels, used for navigation, mapping and detection of underwater structures and fish.
 An echosounder can be used as an underway device, without the need for a stop.
 It can sample the entire water column down to thousands of meters at the blink of an eye.
-This puts hydroacoustic at the forefront of deep-sea research.
-Finally, acoustics are a non-invasive method for biological sampling making it possible to measure fish abundances in marine protected areas and reserves.
+This puts hydroacoustics at the forefront of deep-sea research.
+Finally, acoustics is a noninvasive method for biological sampling making it possible to measure fish abundances in marine protected areas and reserves.

 The major disadvantage lies in the abstract nature of the data being only "echoes" instead of images or actual animals.
-Using inverse modeling, progress was made during TRIATLAS to categorize the different types of echoes from crustacean and fishes.
+Using inverse modeling, progress was made during TRIATLAS to categorize the different types of echoes from crustaceans and fish.

-Using imaging techniques have several advantages:
+Using imaging techniques has several advantages

-Images of all plankton and particles in the water column can be obtained after net collections and microscopic analysis or directly in situ with camera mounted on CTD/Rosette Platforms tethered to the research vessel or mounted on autonomous floats such as ARGO floats.
+Images of all plankton and particles in the water column can be obtained after net collections and microscopic analysis or directly in situ with camera mounted on CTD/rosette platforms tethered to the research vessel or mounted on autonomous floats such as ARGO.